Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Introduction

-As an extension of our axiomatic work, we also consider how one might test consumption dependent random utility with finite and limited joint choice data.
-To this end, we extend the techniques used in \citet{kitamura2018nonparametric} to develop a hypothesis test for our model.
-As consumption dependent random utility is a convex model of stochastic (joint) choice, the techniques of \citet{kitamura2018nonparametric} extend naturally.
-However, this extension suffers from the same computational burdens as the test of \citet{kitamura2018nonparametric}.
-As such, we develop a second hypothesis test for our model.
-This test uses our axioms, extends the techniques of \citet{turansick2023graphical}, and provides computational improvements over the extension of \citet{kitamura2018nonparametric} once there are four or more alternatives.

 The rest of this paper is organized as follows.
 In Section \ref{Model} we introduce notation as well as our base model.
 In Section \ref{Examples}, we present several examples of consumption dependent behavior and show through these examples how consumption dependence leads to misspecification and bias.
 In Section \ref{Menu Invariance}, we characterize when and by how much consumption dependence leads to misspecification.
-In Section \ref{Joint Choice Probabilities}, we characterize consumption dependent random utility when we observe joint choice probabilities.
-In Section \ref{A Hypothesis Test}, we develop two hypothesis tests for consumption dependent random utility.
-We conclude with a discussion of the related literature in Section \ref{Discussion}.
+We conclude and discuss the related literature in Section \ref{Discussion}.